The geometry of coalescing random walks, the Brownian web distance and KPZ universality: Proofs of continuity properties

-Second we show that the values of $D^\Br(t,x;s,y)$ are determined for all $t,x,y\in\R$ and for all rational $s$.
-By Theorem~\ref{thm:DBrLSC}, the Brownian distance is lower semicontinuous in all its variables.
-In particular, $y\mapsto D^\Br(t,x;s,y)$ is lower semicontinuous for any $t,x,s$ and by applying Lemma~\ref{lemma:LSCinterval} the equality \eqref{DBrassup} holds.
 The supremum on the right-hand side of \eqref{DBrassup} does not change if we replace it with the supremum over all intervals $I$ with rational endpoints which contain $y$.
-This proves that $D^\Br(t,x;s,y)$ for $t,x,y\in\R$ and $s$ rational are determined.
+This proves that $D^{\Br,\LSC}(t,x;s,y)$ for $t,x,y\in\R$ and $s$ rational are determined.